WATCH: INTERVIEW WITH BLACK Albino Model Diandra Forrest

 After working on some test shots for two months, Diandra joined Elite Models NY.
 It was the first time an albino model had ever signed to a major model agency.
 Suddenly, the fact that she was different became her calling card.
 “I like that I am not a cookie cutter girl” she said.

-Since then Diandra has become a regular fixture at fashion shows, and has worked for clients such as MAC and Vivienne Westwood.
-Simultaneously she has become a spokesmodel for other albinos, after learning of their mistreatment, particularly in East Africa, where local superstitions mean that many live in fear of abduction and mutilation.
+Since then Diandra has become a regular fixture at fashion shows, and has worked for clients such as MAC, Vivienne Westwood and Jean Paul Gaultier.
+Simultaneously she has become a spokesmodel for other albino black people, after learning of their mistreatment, particularly in East Africa, where local superstitions mean that many live in fear of abduction and mutilation.
 She works with an organization in Tanzania called Assisting Children in Need (ACN), fighting discrimination against the country’s albino community.

 But despite Diandra’s groundbreaking success, and her positive position as a role model for other albino people, black and white, so far it is mainly the avant-garde fashion designers and magazines that have used her — her look being too out there for the mainstream.
 Will she ever get the call up from Vogue?
 It seems unlikely, although she may find herself a dead cert for the next Hollywood sci-fi movie.

-*MODEL DIANDRA FORREST AND ALBINO PEOPLE ACCORDING TO GOOGLE SEARCH
+*MODEL DIANDRA FORREST AND ALBINO BLACK PEOPLE ACCORDING TO GOOGLE SEARCH

 The number of people worldwide who Google the phrase “Sexy albino” each month.